What is the Care Review?

 Listening to everyone

-Achieving lasting change for Scotland’s children and young people in care is complex and challenging.
-It is a task which cannot be realised without listening to and taking account of the views of a whole host of people and organisations.
+Achieving lasting change for Scotland’s infants, children and young people in care is complex and challenging.

-To be successful, individuals and organisations working with and for vulnerable children and families also have to be heard and understood.
+To make positive change happen, individuals and organisations working with and for vulnerable children and families also have to be heard and understood.